 Smart Work and Time Management are probably the two hottest topics of the 21st century.
 People talking about smart work, how it is better than hard work, and all that shit.
-Actually, if you look closely, time management skills and smart work are kinda complementary to each other or we can say two sides of the same coin.
+Actually, if you look closely, time management skills and smart work are kinda complementary to each other.
+We can also refer to them as two sides of the same coin.
 The guy who has imbibed and practices the time management skills diligently is already doing smart work and the one who is working smart in turn knows how to manage time.

 Smart work is all about doing the right thing at the right time in the right way.
 If you are wasting your time away, doing meaningless, incoherent, and illogical stuff, then you are miles away from the vicinity of smart work.
 One can’t possibly work smart until one learns some serious time management skills.
 And once you can manage your time, smart work will follow.